 According to Livestrong, “Since weight loss belts do not burn calories, you will not lose fat around the abdomen.”

 The product can be found on Amazon, and as of December 2014, has 219 one-star reviews out of 550+ total, with a 2.5-star rating overall.
 The phrases “waste of money” and “does not work” are found in many of these reviews.

 Aside from surgery, the only way to lose fat is to burn calories than you consume.
 Wearing a belt and applying cream to your stomach will not reduce fat, regardless of the anonymous studies they claim back this product.
-The Tummy Tuck Belt commercials assert that wearing the belt can also act as a girdle by instantly tucking in your belly fat, which probably is accurate.
-That still doesn’t mean their claims that it “melts away” fat are true.
+The Tummy Tuck Belt commercials assert that wearing the belt can also act as a girdle by instantly tucking in your belly fat, which is probably accurate.
+That still doesn’t mean the claims that it “melts away” fat are true.

 Slimming belts such as the Tummy Tuck Belt have been around for ages, and the claims made by other belt manufacturers were the target of charges filed by the Federal Trade Commission in 2002.
 Read more here.